grid reference TM 232 432Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 At one time the beer house was owned by John Cobbold, a member of the Ipswich brewing family, who also had an estate in Foxhall which included 23 acres of hops.
 A field in Foxhall is still known as the "hop grounds" the probable site of these gardens.
 These hops may also have been used at the Waddling Duck.

 Reputedly in about 1844** the Waddling Duck attracted a lot of people because it was outside the 3 mile limit of Ipswich (in those days if you wanted refreshment and lived over 3 miles away from the pub you could be served at any time for up to 20 minutes i.e. outside normal beer house opening hours 5am until 12 midnight).
 It also attracted undesirables and was often raided by the police who prosecuted abusers of these drinking laws.
 Reputedly trade was very brisk on Sundays, with most drinkers gathering across the road (by law they were not allowed to drink their refreshments on the premises) and took to sitting on the bank and making ribald remarks about people who happened to pass.

-A modern house now stands behind where the pub once was.
+The building has since been demolished; a modern house stands behind where the pub had been.

-(** a David Brown is listed as a farm baliff in Kelly's Directory in 1892 and also a David Brown is listed as a nearby beer retailer in Kelly's Directory in 1900 whilst a William Brown is listed back in 1844 White's Directory - a Walter T Cobbold (gent) is also recorded locally in 1844 whilst Capt Earnest George Prettyman MP was the principal landowner in area in 1900 (living at Orwell park) so there may be some confusion over dates or names related to this interesting tale)
+(** A David Brown is listed as a farm bailiff in Kelly's Directory in 1892 and also a David Brown is listed as a nearby beer retailer in Kelly's Directory in 1900, whilst a William Brown is listed back in the 1844 White's Directory.
+A Walter T Cobbold (gent) is also recorded locally in 1844, whilst Captain Earnest George Prettyman MP was the principal landowner in the area in 1900 (living at Orwell park) so there may be some confusion over dates or names related to this interesting tale).